 Assitant Professor of Military Science

-Captain Paul B. Thorne is a native of Philadelphia, PA.
+Captain Rebecca E. Beard is a native of Seattle, WA.
 He was commissioned a Second Lieutenant in the Corps of Engineers on 9 August 2002.

-Captain Thorne has a Bachelor of Science in Hospitality Management from Indiana University of Pennsylvania.
+Captain Beard has a Bachelor of Science in Hospitality Management from Indiana University of Pennsylvania.
 His military education includes Engineer Officer Basic course and the Engineer Captain’s Career Course.